A work-in-progress gathering place for trans- feminist and queer artists, activists, audiences and researchers.

-The Veil of Code adapts the theories, vocabulary, and techniques of bibliographical inquiry to develop new methods for born-digital textual scholarship.
+Adapting the theories, vocabulary, and techniques of bibliographical inquiry to develop new methods for born-digital textual scholarship.

 A project to create an online visual archive of representations of blackness throughout Latin American history.

-ASI is a network of scholars studying apps through a range of theoretical and methodological lenses.
+A network of scholars studying apps through a range of theoretical and methodological lenses.

 Providing free access to electronic texts of Ukrainian literature to all readers, especially students outside Ukraine.

 A database of Soviet Samizdat Periodicals and interviews with activists and timelines of dissident activity.

 Connecting scholars, activists, and archives across Canada and the U.S. to produce a collaborative, digital history hub for gay, lesbian, queer, and trans* oral histories.

 An archive of digitized material tracing the Bais Yaakov movement from modern scholarship to its origins in 1917 Krakow

 A collaborative working to reorient digital scholarship towards non-extractive research habits, protocols and relationships.